TheDimin/ue5-style-guide/README.md

 <a name="3.3"></a>
 <a name="bp-functions"></a>
 ### 3.3 Functions, Events, and Event Dispatchers
-This section describes how you should author functions, events, and event dispatchers.
-Everything that applies to functions also applies to events, unless otherwise noted.

 <a name="3.3.1"></a>
 <a name="bp-funcs-naming"></a>
 #### 3.3.1 Function Naming
-The naming of functions, events, and event dispatchers is critically important.
-Based on the name alone, certain assumptions can be made about functions.
-For example:

-* Is it a pure function?
-* Is it fetching state information?
-* Is it a handler?
-* What is its purpose?

-These questions and more can all be answered when functions are named appropriately.

 <a name="3.3.1.1"></a>
 <a name="bp-funcs-naming-verbs"></a>
-#### 3.3.1.1 All Functions Should Be Verbs
+#### 3.3.1.1 All Functions start with Verbs
-* All functions should all start with verbs.
 * They should be worded in the present tense whenever possible.
-* They should also have  context as to what they are doing.
+* They should have context as to what they are doing.

 Good examples:
 * `Fire` - Good example if in a Character / Weapon class, as it has context.
 Bad if in a Barrel / Grass / any ambiguous class.